 Where should you hike in Sicily?

-In my opinion, you should start with Mount Etna, which is a beautiful volcano which is still active and lies on this historical island in very south of the country.
+In my opinion, the question of where you should hike in Sicily should start with Mount Etna, which is a beautiful volcano which is still active and lies on this historical island in very south of the country.
 This place is a must visit destination for all the tourists who are planning to travel to Italy.
 Furthermore, Mount Etna is so enormous that it is visible from well over half of Sicily.
 It is in a constant state of the eruption which makes it even more spectacular.

 A few facts of Mount Etna –

 - Mount Etna is a massive brooding presence with touching a height of approximately 3330 meters

 - Mount Etna is Europe’s largest active volcanic mountain

 - It has been declared as a UNESCO World Heritage site in 2013 because of its topography

 - The mighty mountain as well as the area nearby is a great place to ski during the months of November to March.
 In fact, you will be able to find ski resorts over here

 - There have been regular eruptions; the major one has been in 1669 that destroyed part of the port of Catania